How exactly do you say butterfly in Italian?

 Now that you’ve seen how to say butterfly in Italian, you might want to keep learning Italian online with these free Italian resources:

-❤️ If you liked this lesson on how do you say butterfly in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say butterfly in Italian, consider sharing it with your social media friends who are also studying Italian.